A Cookieless Future: Is Your Marketing Ready For The Post-Cookie, Post-Pixel World?

 We spoke to James Smith at The Search Mechanics, a specialist PPC agency, about his view of the changes.
 He argued that the changes A) aren’t really being brought in because the big tech companies care about privacy and B) probably won’t affect advertisers and consumers too much in the long run:

-Much has been made of the recent changes to third party cookie usage – both the purported benefits to customer privacy and the claimed negative impact this will have on marketing.
+Much has been made of the recent changes to third-party cookie usage – both the purported benefits to customer privacy and the claimed negative impact this will have on marketing.
 Peel back the layers, however, and it is hard not to be both cynical about the motivations behind the changes, and sceptical about their real-world impact.

-While Apple have trumpeted the benefits of consumer privacy, their decision to restrict third party cookies by apps on Apple devices has had a significant negative impact on one of their largest indirect competitors, Meta – wiping $10bn off of their value, by some estimates.
-Google have been somewhat slower on the uptake, belatedly announcing that third party cookies will also be blocked by Chrome in the future.
-Here, though, there are concerns that this will serve primarily to give Google even greater control over the online ad ecosystem, due to the massive amount of first party data they are able to accumulate – effectively forcing smaller competitors out.
+While Apple have trumpeted the benefits of consumer privacy, their decision to restrict third-party cookies by apps on Apple devices has had a significant negative impact on one of their largest indirect competitors, Meta – wiping $10bn off of their value, by some estimates.

 There are also serious question marks over how much of a benefit this will really be to users.
-Workarounds are already being developed which have privacy concerns just as bad as before, and Google themselves have recently launched server side tracking, which allows websites to effectively bypass all third party cookie restrictions entirely and is even more opaque to consumers and auditors.
+Workarounds are already being developed which have privacy concerns just as bad as before, and Google themselves have recently launched server side tracking, which allows websites to effectively bypass all third-party cookie restrictions entirely and is even more opaque to consumers and auditors.

 Well, it’s a difficult question to answer with certainty.
 Even Google isn’t sure about it.
 But here are some pieces of advice based on everything we know:

-Action Number 1: Don’t Panic!
+Action Number 1: Don’t Panic

 “I think the move away from third-party cookies will of course have an impact on the digital advertising and marketing industry in general.
 However, as an industry, we are very well accustomed to constant change in the way we do things, the technology we use, and the platforms we operate on.